 n the total number of exercise tyres tested.

 4.3.4.
-Indoor drum test facilities that prove equivalence under this procedure (whether using a unity transfer function, a specific transfer function, or a generic transfer function) are recognised for the specific test parameters used during the exercise.
+Indoor drum test facilities that prove equivalence under this procedure (whether using a specific transfer function, or a generic transfer function) are recognised for the specific test parameters used during the exercise.
 Any relevant modification of the applied parameters shall be documented, justified and agreed by the Type Approval Authority.

 4.3.5.
 Reference parameters for circuits